monerochan-ecosystem/monero-oxide/monero-oxide/wallet/README.md

 - Create on-chain transactions identical to how wallet2 would (unless told not to)
-- Not be detectable as monero-wallet when scanning outputs
+- Not be detectable as `monero-wallet` when scanning outputs
 - Not reveal spent outputs to the connected RPC node

 This library DOES NOT attempt to do the following:

-- Have identical RPC behavior when creating transactions
+- Have identical RPC behavior when scanning outputs/creating transactions
-- Be a wallet
+- Be a wallet, maintaining state, performing output selection, and running in the background

-This means that monero-wallet shouldn't be fingerprintable on-chain.
-It also shouldn't be fingerprintable if a targeted attack occurs to detect if the receiving wallet is monero-wallet or wallet2.
-It also should be generally safe for usage with remote nodes.
+This means that `monero-wallet` shouldn't be fingerprintable on-chain.
+It also shouldn't be fingerprintable if a targeted attack occurs to detect if the receiving wallet is `monero-wallet` or `wallet2`.
+It also should be generally safe for usage with remote nodes, but may be detected as `monero-wallet` by a remote node.

-It won't hide from remote nodes it's monero-wallet however, potentially allowing a remote node to profile you.
 The implications of this are left to the user to consider.

-It also won't act as a wallet, just as a wallet functionality library. wallet2 has several *non-transaction-level* policies, such as always attempting to use two inputs to create transactions.
-These are considered out of scope to monero-wallet.
+It also won't act as a wallet, just as a wallet-functionality library.
+`wallet2` has several *non-transaction-level* policies, such as always attempting to use two inputs to create transactions.
+These are considered out of scope to `monero-wallet`.

 Finally, this library only supports producing transactions with CLSAG signatures.
 That means this library cannot spend non-RingCT outputs.